 A brief look at the evolution of web design

-The first websites to appear in the beginning of the 90’s had no concern of design whatsoever.
+The first websites to appear at the beginning of the ’90s had no concern of design whatsoever.
 It was all about information, HTML and bright blue hyperlinks.

 As the years went by, more and more websites began to appear.
-From the mid 90’s to early 00’s “design” was introduced to websites, although they had little to no regards towards user experience.
-I chose to put design between “ ” just because it was more of a mishmash of colours, fonts and shapes, all fighting for the user's attention.
+From the mid ’90s to early ‘00s “design” was introduced to websites, although they had little to no regards towards user experience.
+I chose to put design between “ ” just because it was more of a mishmash of colors, fonts and shapes, all fighting for the user's attention.

 When did minimalism start?

-From that point on we entered a minimalist trajectory.
+From that point on we entered a minimalism period.
 We, humans, don’t like things to be stagnant for long periods of time.
 You see it all the time in art, if a movement becomes the norm for too long a countermovement will arise.
 We always find ways to react to and disrupt stagnation, and that’s how things evolve.

 SO, WHY MINIMALISM?

 When we talk about Minimalism, more than only a visual style, we talk about an approach.
 It is influenced by the minimalist background in architecture and design.
-A minimalist approach in web design translates by focusing on content, drawing attention to it in the best way possible and giving the user what he needs in the most quick and easy way.
+Minimalis approach in web design translates by focusing on content, drawing attention to it in the best way possible and giving the user what he needs in the quickest and easy way.
 In a nutshell, minimalism is simplicity.
 Is keeping what is fundamental and embracing that “less is more”.

-As any established practice, UI Design has a set of best practices as a result of years of researching and testing, that have been in some way proven to be effective amongst users.
-This set of best practices is strongly based in the minimalist approach.
+Like any established practice, UI Design has a set of best practices as a result of years of researching and testing, that has been in some way proven to be effective amongst users.
+This set of best practices is strongly based on the minimalist approach.
 So, in my opinion, this answers the question if either Minimalism is a trend or not.
 The answer is no. It is a concept, and a really good one, that’s why it has become so… let’s say...popular.

 Material Guidelines are presented as an universal and neutral language for web design that synthesises the classic principles of good design.